Best Of Shakespeare: The 18 Most Memorable Othello Movie & Theatre Productions & Actor Performances

 SINCE IT WAS FIRST performed in 1604, the title role in Shakespeare's Othello has been played by

-thousands of actors.
+thousands of actors in movie and theatre productions globally.
 Here are 18 of the most memorable depictions of the Moor.
 By Ben Arogundade.
+Mar.05.2021.

-ORIGINALLY ENTITLED The Moor of Venice, Othello was first performed by Shakespeare’s theatre group, the King’s Men, on November 1, 1604, in the Banqueting House of London’s Whitehall Palace.
-Today it remains as popular as ever, and its central themes of racism, love, jealousy and betrayal are as relevant to life now as they were back then.
+ORIGINALLY ENTITLED, The Moor of Venice, the first production of Othello was performed by Shakespeare’s theatre group, the King’s Men, on November 1, 1604, in the Banqueting House of London’s Whitehall Palace.
+Today, movie and theatre productions and performances remain as popular as ever, and its central themes of racism, love, jealousy and betrayal are as relevant to life now as they were back then.

 Scholars disagree on the Moor’s origins.
 Some argue that he is black, others that he is Arab.
 Despite this, up until recently he has been performed by white actors in blackface.
 Today, black actors have mostly re-appropriated the role, and the white Othellos are rare.